18th Century Women’s Bonnets

 Instructions for cutting out apparel for the poor (1789) tells the reader to make bonnets from “black Durant,” (and later refers to A Black Stuff Bonnet”); Durant (per this glossary) is “thick, heavily felted woolen made to imitate buff leather also called Everlasting.”

-The following bonnets, on poor women and working women, are far less ornate than the ones above, and may have likewise been made of wool.
+The following bonnets, on poor women and working women, are less ornate than the ones above and may have likewise been made of wool.
+(Some may be miscategorized and may well be fabric-covered straw hats.)

-- Marquess of Granby relieving a sick soldier by Edward Penny, 1765
+- Marquess of Granby relieving a sick soldier by Edward Penny, 1765; additional version here

 - The Abusive Fruitwoman, 1773